Fragging: Motivation

 G.I. movement veterans protesting the Vietnam War.

-Toward the end of the war, morale plummeted among soldiers and marines.
+Toward the end of the war, morale plummeted among soldiers and Marines.
 In 1971, a USMC colonel declared in the Armed Forces Journal that "The morale, discipline, and battle worthiness of the U.S. Armed Forces are, with a few salient exceptions, lower and worse than at any time in this century and possibly in the history of the United States."

 The U.S. military reflected social problems and issues in the U.S. such as racism, drug abuse, and resentment toward authoritarian leaders.
 As the U.S. began to withdraw its military forces from Vietnam, some American enlisted men and young officers lost their sense of purpose for being in Vietnam, and the hierarchical relationship between enlisted men and their officers deteriorated.
 The resentment directed from enlisted men toward older officers was exacerbated by generational gaps, as well as different perceptions of how the military should conduct itself.
 Enforcement of military regulations, especially if done overzealously, led to complaints and sometimes threats of physical violence directed toward officers.

 A number of additional factors may have influenced the incidence of fragging.
 The demand for manpower for the war in Vietnam caused the armed forces to lower their standards for inducting both officers and enlisted men.
 The rapid rotation of personnel, especially of officers who served (on average) less than six months in command roles, decreased the stability and cohesion of military units.
-Most important of all, perhaps, was the loss of purpose in fighting the war, as it became apparent to all that the United States was withdrawing from the war without having achieved any sort of victory.
-Increasing disillusionment let to a further deterioration of morale and discipline.
+Most important of all, perhaps, was the loss of purpose or sense of justice in fighting the war.
+Increasing disillusionment led to a further deterioration of morale and discipline.